juliehutchinson001/udacity_google_scholarship/reflections.md

 >- The _first argument_ represents the __starting index__ from where you want to change the array.
 >- the _second argument_ represents the __numbers of elements to remove__.
 >- the _remaining arguments_ represent the __elements to add__.

+>- `shift()` will remove the first element from an array.
+>- `splice()` can be used if you specify the index of the first element, and indicate that you want to delete 1 element.
+>- You can combine the elements in an array to form a string using the `join()` method.